 Once your contest station grows bigger and you add more antennas to turn, it becomes quite annoying to move around the physical rotator controllers between the operating positions inside the shack.
 Desperate for a better solution, I developed a server software that provides access to the Rotators through the network.
 Now all rotators can be controlled either directly through Win-Test, TCP socket, or through a Web-Interface.

-In preparation of the upcoming CQWW 160m Contests my friend Hannes, DK1NO was so kind to give me one of his W7IUV broadband, high IP3 preamplifier.
+In preparation for the upcoming CQWW 160m Contests, my friend Hannes, DK1NO was so kind to give me one of his W7IUV broadband, high IP3 preamplifier.
 Thanks, Hannes!
-Without knowing the exact performance data, I ran a few measurements with my Network Analyzer on the amplifier to determine the Gain and it’s operational fitness.
+Without knowing the exact performance data, I ran a few measurements with my Network Analyzer on the amplifier to determine the Gain and its operational fitness.
 Read on for measurement results and additional notes on how to measure active components.

 In CQWW 160m we are planning again a serious participation.
-This time we want to errect a 2el vertical Array for 160m towards the US.
-In this post you will find some detailes regarding our unique situation and some design thoughts.
+This time we want to erect a 2el vertical Array for 160m towards the US.
+In this post, you will find some details regarding our unique situation and some design thoughts.

 Read on for pictures, online log & QSL information.

-It finally happend….
-After a decade of reliable service, my Alpha91b amplifier broke.
-Most likely on it’s way to Spain one of the tubes broke.
-During the comissioning at ED1R contest station, fire & smoke shot out of a chimney.
+It finally happened… After a decade of reliable service, my Alpha91b amplifier broke.
+Most likely on its way to Spain one of the tubes broke.
+During the commissioning at ED1R, fire & smoke shot out of a chimney.
 The first shock was big, but a few measurements confirmed that just the tubes were broken.
-In this blog post I will share the knowledge I gained during during debugging, comissioning and breathing new life into the amplifier.
+In this blog post, I will share the knowledge I gained during debugging, commissioning, and breathing new life into the amplifier.